 An income statement (also referred to as a profit and loss statement, or P&L), is one of the financial statements of a company and shows the company’s revenues and expenses during a particular period.
-Learn the components of the income statement below, or get a broad understanding of financial statements in our Intro to Financial Accounting Free Guide.
 These topics are covered extensively in our finance courses and financial modeling training programs in New York.

 The screenshot below shows Apple’s income statement for 2014 through 2016 (in millions of dollars, except shares and per share amounts).